Can I Make a Bicycle Accident Claim?

 Cycling as a mode of transport has increased quite significantly in recent years.
-Research published by the National Cycling Charity shows that 43% of the UK population either own or have access to a bicycle.
+Research published by the Cycling UK shows that 42% of the UK population either own or have access to a bicycle.

 Every year thousands of people are involved in cycling accidents throughout the UK.
 In 2013 there were 19,329 people injured as a result of cycling accidents according to statistics published by RoSPA.
 From this number, 109 people were fatally injured, and a further 3,000 people suffered serious injuries.

 There are a variety of reasons for these accidents, including the following:

 - accidents caused by another vehicle such as a car, bus or motorbike

 - accidents caused due to poor road conditions such as uneven road surfaces, potholes, etc

 Bicycle accidents can also occur due to faulty products.
 If you have suffered a personal injury because of a fault with the bicycle itself, you may still be eligible to make a compensation claim against the manufacturer or the seller of the bike.

 The injuries suffered by cyclists can be extensive as they do not have as much protection as a driver or passenger in a motor vehicle.
 There are no seatbelts, no metal cages and no airbags that can help to protect the cyclist from a sudden impact.
 Wearing a bike helmet can help to protect a cyclist’s head from significant head trauma, but the rest of the body is extremely exposed.
 Broken bones and other serious injuries are therefore not uncommon for many people involved in these accidents.

 Accidents with bicycles can happen for a wide variety of reasons.
 Some may be caused by the negligence of another road user or the highway authority, whereas others may be caused by an error or lapse in concentration of the cyclist.